Inhaled steroids to be tested as a possible treatment for COVID-19 as part of PRINCIPLE trial

 Patients taking part in the study will be randomly assigned to receive an inhaler in the post, alongside the usual care from their clinician.
 They will be asked to inhale two puffs twice a day for 14 days with each puff providing a 400 microgram dose of budesonide.
 They will be followed up for 28 days and will be compared with participants who have been assigned to receive the usual standard-of-care only.

-Professor Chris Butler, from the Nuffield Department of Primary Care Health Sciences, Lead of the PRINCIPLE trial, said “Budesonide is relatively cheap, safe and easy-to-administer drug for respiratory conditions that may have a role to play in treating COVID-19.
+Professor Chris Butler, from the Nuffield Department of Primary Care Health Sciences, Lead of the PRINCIPLE trial, said “Budesonide is relatively inexpensive, safe and easy-to-administer drug for respiratory conditions that may have a role to play in treating COVID-19.
 It is only through enrolling volunteers on a randomised controlled trial like PRINCIPLE that we can assess whether there are clear benefits or harms associated with potential treatments like budesonide.
 We need many more volunteers to join the trial so we can get the answers we really need to keep people with COVID-19 out of hospital.
 Like vaccines and preventative measures, treatments have an important role to play in minimising the burden of this disease on society.”

-Professor Richard Hobbs, from the Nuffield Department of Primary Care Health Sciences, Co-Lead of the PRINCIPLE Trial, said “We know from hospital-based trials, like RECOVERY, that intravenous corticosteroid treatment with dexamethasone can reduce mortality in patients who are already hospitalised.
+Professor Richard Hobbs, from the Nuffield Department of Primary Care Health Sciences, Co-Lead of the PRINCIPLE Trial, said “We know from hospital-based trials, like the RECOVERY trial, that intravenous corticosteroid treatment with dexamethasone can reduce mortality in patients who are already hospitalised.
 If we find that budesonide is an effective way of treating COVID-19 illness and preventing hospital admission, then it could be rolled out quickly across the UK following regulatory approval.”

 The PRINCIPLE trial is open across the UK to people aged over 50 with certain underlying health conditions, or anyone aged over 65.
 Those with coronavirus symptoms, or a positive test result, can join easily join from home, over the telephone or via their GP practice from anywhere in the UK, without needing face-to-face visits with the trial team in Oxford.